phoenixbf/aton/README.md

 *Fanini, B., Ferdani, D., Demetrescu, E., Berto, S., & d’Annibale, E. (2021).
 [ATON: An Open-Source Framework for Creating Immersive, Collaborative and Liquid Web-Apps for Cultural Heritage](https://www.mdpi.com/2076-3417/11/22/11062).
 Applied Sciences, 11(22), 11062.*

-You can find [here](http://osiris.itabc.cnr.it/aton/index.php/publications/) a complete list of publications where ATON was employed.
+You can find [here](http://osiris.itabc.cnr.it/aton/index.php/publications/) a complete list of publications where ATON was employed in different national and international projects.

 # Contribute
 You are more than welcome to contribute to the project by spotting bugs/issues and providing code or solutions through pull requests to fix or improve ATON functionalities.
-Get in touch here, on the [telegram open-group](https://t.me/ATON_Framework) or through the other channels.
+Get in touch here on github, through the [telegram open-group](https://t.me/ATON_Framework) or through the other channels.